 Want to know more about how we do things here on the farm?
-Below are descriptions of key practices we follow at Westfold Farm.
+Below are descriptions of key practices we follow at True Bird Farm.

-Our birds spend 3-4 weeks in the brooder (depending on the season) to feather out and get ready for life on pasture.
-Then, they spend 4-6 weeks foraging in the grass of Texas rangeland with fresh air and sunshine.
+Our birds spend 3 weeks in the brooder to feather out and get ready for life on pasture.
+Then, they spend 4-5 weeks foraging in the grass of Texas rangeland with fresh air and sunshine.
 They are raised in open bottom, mobile range coops.
-We move them over fresh grass regularly; weather permitting, the coops are moved every 1-3 days depending on the age of the birds and quality of pasture.
+We move them over fresh grass regularly; weather permitting, the coops are moved everyday.
 The industry definition for "pasture raised" differs significantly.
 Their idea of "pasture raised" is essentially synonymous with "outdoor access"—fixed structure barns with sides that roll up to provide "unlimited outdoor access".
 Barns filled with birds on bedding (concentrating their manure right under their feet) with roll up sides isn't what comes to mind when someone says “pasture raised”.

 No antibiotics, ever.
 Plain and simple.
 We use holistic preventative measures like oregano in the feed and vinegar in the water to promote healthy birds.